Skip to content

 ssh user@server "ss -tlnp | grep 8003"

-“reading key” error: Check that key_path points to a valid private key and the file is readable.
+“reading key” error: Check that key_path points to a valid, unencrypted private key and the file is readable.